 A LEVEL ECONOMICS

 Year 12 of the course focuses on how markets work and the performance of the UK economy.
-In the second year more emphasis is applied to the behaviour of businesses and the impact of competition in an increasingly globalised world.
+Year 13 more emphasis is applied to the behaviour of businesses and the impact of competition in an increasingly globalised world.
 Up to 20% of assessment involves quantitative skills such as percentages, percentage change, index numbers, ratios and different types of averages.